panda-official/TimeSwipe/docs/Calibration Atom Specification.md

 ### V_In Atom Type
 This atom is specific for the TimeSwipe 1.0 board.
 For each of the 22 different gain settings an error correction line is defined.
-This line is defined by its zero offset and its slope. y=m*x+b
+This line is defined by its zero offset and its slope. y=m*x+b The definition of how to apply this data needs to be defined.

 ```
   Bytes   Field